 Alcohol Inks on Tile/Coasters

-I also enjoy doing collage art.
-I love finding the right piece of paper or print to create these fun pieces.
+Finding the right piece of paper or print to create these pieces is pure fun.
 Collage art contains many pieces to capture an overall image.
 A lot of time, thought, and planning goes into these pieces of art.

 These works are created using not only brushes, but my hands, paper, markers, ink, paste, kitchen tools, dental tools, palette knives, and other fun things.
 Part of the fun of creating is finding the right tool/medium combination to express uniqueness.

-Contact me via the contact tab with further questions.
-I’ll contact you shortly to address questions and/or discuss details regarding your desired artwork.
+Contact me via the contact tab expressing your interest in having some artwork created.
+I’ll contact you shortly to address questions and to discuss details regarding your desired artwork.
 I will give you an estimated fee based on how many hours it will take to complete the work.
-If you choose to move forward, you can submit visual references and/or I can provide a simple sketch to capture your ideas).
+Summer is the best time for me to complete commission work, as I currently only do art shows during the fall/winter.
+If you choose to move forward, you can submit visual references and/or I can provide a simple sketch to capture your ideas.
 Once this is all complete, The Process (see below) will begin.

 Once the composition has been discussed and we have picked out some good references, or sketch has been approved, I’ll email you a secure payment link.
 I use Paypal or Stripe as payment providers, which accept all forms of debit and credit cards.
 You can also pay by check and I will never refuse good old cash.
 Unless other arrangements have been made, 50% of the full amount is due prior to starting any artwork, with the remaining 50% due at completion.
 No completed artwork will be released until final payment is completed.